TRON (TRX) Staking: What to Know and How to Get Started

 As a technical matter, you only need to “freeze” your TRX to build energy or bandwidth.
 But freezing your tokens gives you voting power so you can earn more TRX by staking.

-How Much Can I Earn by Staking TRON?
+How Much Can I Earn By Staking TRON?

 Staking rewards for TRX depend on where you stake and your staking method.
 For example, Gemini offers about 3% APY, whereas staking to a Super Representative often brings yields closer to 5% APY.